2008 Houston Astros season: Summary

 On October 29, all six eligible Astros players filed for free agency.
-The list includes catcher Brad Ausmus, infielder Mike Lamb, infielder Mark Loretta, outfielder Orlando Palmeiro, left-handed reliever Trever Miller and right-handed reliever Brian Moehler.
+The list included catcher Brad Ausmus, infielder Mike Lamb, infielder Mark Loretta, outfielder Orlando Palmeiro, left-handed reliever Trever Miller and right-handed reliever Brian Moehler.

 On October 30, the Astros signed catcher Brad Ausmus to a 1-year, $2 million contract.

 On November 8, The Astros acquired outfielder Michael Bourn, third baseman Michael Costanzo, and right-handed reliever Geoff Geary from the Philadelphia Phillies in exchange for right-handed pitcher Brad Lidge and infielder Eric Bruntlett.
 The announcement was made by Astros General Manager Ed Wade.

 On November 16, the Astros acquired right-handed reliever Óscar Villarreal from the Atlanta Braves in exchange for center fielder Josh Anderson.
 On the same day, the Astros also signed outfielder Yordany Ramirez as a free agent.

 On November 20, the Astros signed free agent utilityman Geoff Blum to a one-year deal including a club option for a second year.

 On November 26, the Astros signed free agent relief pitcher Doug Brocail to a one-year deal.

 On November 30, the Astros and free agent Kazuo Matsui agreed to a 3-year, $16.5 million deal.
 Matsui played second base for the NL Champion Colorado Rockies in the 2007 season.

 On December 12, the Astros acquired shortstop Miguel Tejada from the Orioles for five players.
 The Astros traded outfielder Luke Scott, pitchers Matt Albers, Troy Patton and Dennis Sarfate and third baseman Mike Costanzo to Baltimore for Tejada.
 Adam Everett, the Astros shortstop at the time, had to deal with a double-whammy: not only did the Astros trade for Tejada, they also non-tendered Everett, leaving him without a team as of 11 p.m.
 CT.

 On December 14, The Houston Astros' offseason of dealing continued on Friday when the club traded Chris Burke, Chad Qualls and Juan Gutiérrez to the Arizona Diamondbacks in exchange for closer José Valverde.

 In January, Brandon Backe, Ty Wigginton, and Dave Borkowski were signed to a one-year contract.

 On February 20, Shawn Chacón signed a one-year deal.

 On March 29, the Astros released Woody Williams.

 On March 30, the contracts of OF José Cruz Jr. and RHP Brian Moehler were purchased from Triple-A Round Rock.